rubennaeff/sql_bootcamp/exercises.md

 - How many customers do we have per country?
 - Create a table with columns 'Country' and 'Number of customers', sorted from most to least number of customers.
+- Give employee IDs for those who sold at least 20 orders.

+### `JOIN`

 - Which employees sold at least 20 orders?

-### `JOIN`

 - What is the name of the customer who has the most orders?
 - What supplier has the highest average product price?
 - What employee made the most sales (by number of orders)?